GluuFederation/docs-gg-prod/docs/source/uma-tutorial.md

 ### Add Service

 Register your upstream API as a Service.
-For more details, see the [Gluu UMA PEP service docs](/plugin/gluu-uma-pep/#add-service-using-gg-ui).
+For more details, see the [Gluu UMA Auth and UMA PEP service docs](/plugin/gluu-uma-auth-pep/#service-level).

 For this demo, you'll need to add two different services with different names.
 You can use this live test API, `https://jsonplaceholder.typicode.com`.